JonJagger/cyber-dojo/readme.txt

    for running an increment.

-2. The filename run_tests_output must also be present as a visible file as this is the name of the tab for showing the run-tests> output.
+2. The filename run_tests_output must also be present as a visible file as this is the file containing the run-tests> output.

 3. The output of executing the kata.sh file must also be saved to the file called run_tests_output (in the exercise folder).
 This is because when a player first